Huge California fire grows as heat spikes again across state | Science-Environment

 Firefighters and aircraft attacked the new fires before they could spread out of control.
 No homes were immediately threatened.

-Oregon's Bootleg Fire, the nation's largest at 647 square miles (1,676 square kilometers), was 84 per cent contained and is not expected to be fully under control until October 1.
+Oregon's Bootleg Fire, the nation's largest at 647 square miles (1,676 square kilometres), was 84 per cent contained and is not expected to be fully under control until October 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)